The Journal of Open Source Software (JOSS) conducts all peer review and editorial processes in the open, on the GitHub issue tracker.

 - If you ask the author to suggest potential reviewers, please be sure to tell the author not to @-tag their suggestions.

-Step 7: Editor tells Whedon to assign the reviewer to the paper
+Step 7: Editor tells EditorialBot to assign the reviewers to the paper

 - To add a second reviewer use

 - An issue is created with the review checklist, one per reviewer, e.g. https://github.com/openjournals/joss-reviews/issues/717

 Step 9: Close the pre-review issue